uclalawcovid19behindbars/historical-data/README.md

 ## Prison and jail data overview

 We primarily collect data from federal, state, and local correctional agency websites using web scraping programs we developed to automatically collect reported data three to four times per week.
-Our updated scraped data is available [here](https://github.com/uclalawcovid19behindbars/data/blob/master/Adult%20Facility%20Counts/adult_facility_covid_counts_today_latest.csv).
+Our newly scraped data, updated 3-4 times a week, is available in our [data repository](https://github.com/uclalawcovid19behindbars/data/blob/master/Adult%20Facility%20Counts/adult_facility_covid_counts_today_latest.csv).
+For details on the specific code we use for scraping data, please visit our [scraper repository](https://github.com/uclalawcovid19behindbars/covid19_behind_bars_scrapers).

 Our core data of interest include: